Ileostomy Reversal: Managing Post-Surgery Accidents and Cleanup

 A&D ointment - big jar because your skin is going to be sore.
 Start using it before you need it because a sore butt sucks.

-white circular cotton pads - like for removing make up (to apply A&D to you bum without getting it on your hands or contaminating the container)
+White circular cotton pads - like for removing makeup (to apply A&D to your bum without getting it on your hands or contaminating the container)

-when I started feeling comfy going out, I made little mini kits of this stuff to keep in my bag, my car, eventually my office. small to go wipes - I had individual use stoma wipes and also got prep H wipes for when my bum was a mess - nothing worse than sandpaper toilet paper in a a public restroom.
+When I started feeling comfy going out, I made little mini kits of this stuff to keep in my bag, my car, and eventually my office.
+Small to-go wipes - I had individual-use stoma wipes and also got Prep H wipes for when my bum was a mess - nothing worse than sandpaper toilet paper in a public restroom.

-My body is still not “normal”.
-While I do poop everyday its consistency is not a thing.
+My body is still not “normal.”
+While I do poop every day, its consistency is not a thing.
 My biggest struggle has been no one can really tell me the right diet, so experimenting with foods and taking it slow is important.
-I am surprised my things I can eat without issue like sushi, pickled cauliflower, beans, kale, but a single peanut has me running to the toilet for the rest of the night.
+I am surprised by the things I can eat without issue like sushi, pickled cauliflower, beans, and kale, but a single peanut has me running to the toilet for the rest of the night.

-while it’s been a challenge, I def don’t regret my reversal.
+While it's been a challenge, I definitely don't regret my reversal.

 elledubuque

-Oh and I did have adult diapers post hospital for night time.
-Also kept a waterproof pad under my part of the bed.
+Oh, and I did have adult diapers post-hospital for nighttime.
+Also, I kept a waterproof pad under my part of the bed.
 Target sells little ones.
-That way it was easy to wash is there was an issue.
+That way it was easy to wash if there was an issue.

 But I never had an accident in the bed.
 No huge blowout.

 My husband helped me when I did baseplate changes when I had my ostomy.
-I did all the clean up and disposal of the poo bag, prep my skin and then he would align the fresh plate so it was well placed and I’d snap the bag on.
+I did all the cleanup and disposal of the poo bag, prepped my skin, and then he would align the fresh plate so it was well placed and I'd snap the bag on.

 CrappyColon